kimmandoo/EmotionRecognition/README.md

 # EmotionRecognition
 ## This repository is derived by [lampadovnikita's archive](https://github.com/lampadovnikita/EmotionRecognition)

+This repository represents an android application performing recognition of facial emotions on an image.

 ### The parts that I changed..

 - My project is written by Jetpack Compose and Kotlin only.